-Drug Intervention Investment Scope Examples Eligible Novel mechanisms of action, for example targeting critical host components essential to infection and disease with little or no toxic effect on the host Targeting components of the pathogen that are implicated in disease rather than infection, or that are so highly constrained that resistant variants cannot be easily selected Ineligible Mathematical analysis, modeling and prediction of the evolution, spread, and fitness of resistant mutants during drug treatment, both within a single individual and within an epidemiological context

-Conventional drug discovery approaches (e.g., standard high-throughput screens against pathogens, optimization of known drugs, hybrid-drug approaches, target-based drug development, drug combinations or formulations) General testing of compounds against currently drug-resistant pathogens without a clear hypothesis as to why the compound may be less likely to generate resistance Specific targeting of pathogens that cause diseases not on the GHIT's priority disease list.
+Drug Intervention Investment Scope Examples Eligible Novel mechanisms of action, for example targeting critical host components essential to infection and disease with little or no toxic effect on the host Targeting components of the pathogen that are implicated in disease rather than infection, or that are so highly constrained that resistant variants cannot be easily selected • Conventional drug discovery approaches (e.g., standard high-throughput screens against pathogens, hybrid-drug approaches, target-based drug development) to address potential new targets or pathways.
+Ineligible • Mathematical analysis, modeling and prediction of the evolution, spread, and fitness of resistant mutants during drug treatment, both within a single individual and within an epidemiological context • General testing of compounds against currently drug-resistant pathogens without a clear hypothesis as to why the compound may be less likely to generate resistance Specific targeting of pathogens that cause diseases not on the GHIT's priority disease list.
 Community-based interventions aimed at improving adherence to drug treatment regimens.
 Vaccine Intervention Investment Scope Examples Eligible Novel vaccine concepts, targets, and constructs inspired by new observations or understanding about the nature of the targeted organism or the human response to that organism New vaccine constructs that target specific tissue or cell types for appropriate induction of local and systemic immunity.
-Applications of radically new technologies for disease protection, such as production of immunogens using synthetic biology or radical genetic engineering approaches Ineligible Identification of malaria or TB antigens without ways to radically and reproducibly improve their effectiveness or efficiency Projects targeting molecular pathways already targeted by antigens or adjuvants currently in clinical development or in market Approaches that represent incremental improvements to conventional solutions Basic studies of pathogen or human biology Diagnostic Intervention Investment Scope Examples Eligible Radically new and improved approaches to traditional immune and molecular assay methods Biochemical amplification or analysis of non-invasive samples such as urine, saliva, sweat or other excreted fluids Ineligible Technical improvement of a diagnostic with little apparent relevance or impact to a global health problem Diagnostics focused on cancer or non-infectious chronic diseases such as asthma, diabetes, allergies Improvements solely in microfluidics architecture or detection signal transduction or other elements of platform technologies without a clear path to a product of relevance to one or more GHIT priority diseases
+Applications of radically new technologies for disease protection, such as production of immunogens using synthetic biology or radical genetic engineering approaches Ineligible Identification of malaria or TB antigens without ways to radically and reproducibly improve their effectiveness or efficiency Projects targeting molecular pathways already targeted by antigens or adjuvants currently in late stage clinical development or in market Approaches that represent incremental improvements to conventional solutions Basic studies of pathogen or human biology Diagnostic Intervention Investment Scope Examples Eligible Radically new and improved approaches to traditional immune and molecular assay methods Biochemical amplification or analysis of non-invasive samples such as urine, saliva, sweat or other excreted fluids Ineligible Technical improvement of a diagnostic with little apparent relevance or impact to a global health problem Diagnostics focused on cancer or non-infectious chronic diseases such as asthma, diabetes, allergies Improvements solely in microfluidics architecture or detection signal transduction or other elements of platform technologies without a clear path to a product of relevance to one or more GHIT priority diseases